argonne-lcf/user-guides/docs/ai-testbed/cerebras/example-programs.md

 ## Unet
 An implementation of this: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf), Ronneberger et.  al 2015<br>
-To run Unet with the <a href="https://www.kaggle.com/c/severstal-steel-defect-detection">Severstal: Steel Defect Detection</a> kaggle dataset, using a pre-downloaded copy of the dataset,
+To run Unet with the <a href="https://www.kaggle.com/c/severstal-steel-defect-detection">Severstal: Steel Defect Detection</a> kaggle dataset, using a pre-downloaded copy of the dataset:<br>
 First, source a Cerebras PyTorch virtual env.
 ```console
 source /srv/software/cerebras/venvs/venv_pt/bin/activate
 # or your personal venv
 source ~/R_1.7.1/venv_pt/bin/activate
 ```
-then
+Then

 ```console
 #TODO (not working, ATM; Debugging with Cerebras)